Beetlejuice (musical): Broadway (2019–2023, 2025–2026)

 Beetlejuice premiered on Broadway at the Winter Garden Theatre with the same cast and creative team.
 Previews began on March 28, 2019, with an official opening night on April 25, 2019.
 David Josefsberg took over the role of Adam in September 2019, and understudy Presley Ryan took over the role of Lydia in February 2020 for the run's last two weeks.
-Due to a contractual commitment with the theatre to make room for a revival of The Music Man, the production was scheduled to close at the Winter Garden on June 6, 2020.
-However, after 27 previews and 366 regular performances, the production played its last performance at the Winter Garden on March 10, 2020, before The Broadway League suspended performances of all Broadway productions because of the COVID-19 pandemic.
+Due to a contractual commitment with the theatre, the production was scheduled to close in June 2020, but the run ended on March 10, 2020, when The Broadway League suspended performances of all Broadway productions because of the COVID-19 pandemic.

-The production reopened at the Marquis Theatre on April 8, 2022, with Brightman returning in the title role and Butler, Josefsberg, Dannheisser, Kritzer, Loh, Rutigliano and Steingold reprising their roles.
+The production reopened at the Marquis Theatre on April 8, 2022, with Brightman, Butler, Josefsberg, Dannheisser, Kritzer, Loh, Rutigliano and Steingold reprising their roles.
 Elizabeth Teeter joined the cast as Lydia, with Michelle Aravena as Miss Argentina and Zonya Love as Maxine Dean/Juno.
 The production closed on January 8, 2023, after a total of 679 performances and 27 previews.

-The production is playing a thirteen-week return engagement at the Palace Theatre on Broadway, with mostly the U.S. national tour cast, which began on October 8, 2025.
-The cast includes touring cast members Justin Collette in the title role, Isabella Esler as Lydia and Will Burton as Adam, with Megan McGinnis as Barbara.
+The production played a thirteen-week return engagement at the Palace Theatre on Broadway, with mostly the U.S. national tour cast, which began on October 8, 2025.
+The cast included touring cast members Justin Collette in the title role, Isabella Esler as Lydia and Will Burton as Adam, with Megan McGinnis as Barbara.
+The show ended its engagement on January 3, 2026.

-U.S. national tour (2022–2025)
+U.S. national tours

-The show began its first US national tour at the Carson Center in Paducah, Kentucky, on December 1, 2022, and is set to close at the Belk Theater in Charlotte, North Carolina, on September 14, 2025.
+The show began its first US national tour at the Carson Center in Paducah, Kentucky, on December 1, 2022, and closed at the Belk Theater in Charlotte, North Carolina, on September 14, 2025.
 The cast included Collette in the title role, with Esler as Lydia, Burton as Adam and Britney Coleman as Barbara; Timbers again directed and Gallagher choreographed.
 In Denver, Colorado, U.S. representative Lauren Boebert was escorted from the theater during a September 10, 2023, performance of Beetlejuice.
 She and her companion were accused of vaping, singing, recording the performance, and groping each other in public, and video recordings of their actions were widely circulated.
 The tour recouped its original investment after 37 weeks on the road.

+After the 2025 Broadway return engagement, a non-equity US national tour started on February 13, 2026, at the Saroyan Theatre in Fresno, California, with performances scheduled through June 2027.
+The tour is directed by Catie Davis and choreographed by Michael Fatica.
+It stars Ryan Stajmiger as Beetlejuice and Leianna Weaver as Lydia.